-Table 13.
+Table 15.
 Information that appears in the ZoneDirectors section of the Inventory page

 Field/Column Description ZD Search Criteria section Use these filters to search for specific ZoneDirector devices.
 You can save the search results as a new ZoneDirector view.
 Refer to Searching for ZoneDirector Devices.
 Text View/Map View By default, the page displays a Text View of devices (in a tabular form).
-When you want to display the geographical location of devices ( Map View ) in the current view (whose GPS coordinates have been configured), click Display Map.
+When you want to display the geographical location of devices (Map View) in the current view (whose GPS coordinates have been configured), click Display Map.
 Refer to Text View and Map View.
 List of ZDs By default, this table lists all managed ZoneDirector devices.
 When you search for devices using the ZD Search Criteria section, the devices that match the search criteria appear in this table.
 For information on the columns that appear in this table, refer to the following table.
-Export As XLS File or CSV File When you want to save the devices that currently appear in the table to an XLS file, click XLS File .
-To save them to a CSV file, click CSV File .

-Table 13.
+Table 15.
 Information that appears in the ZoneDirectors section of the Inventory page

-Field/Column Description Search box Type a word or phrase that you want to search for, and then wait for a second or two.
+Field/Column Description Export As XLS File or CSV File To export the displayed Inventory Page data as an XLS or a CSV file, select the columns that you want to export first.
+Then save the data that currently appears in the table to an XLS file by clicking XLS File .
+To save them to a CSV file, click CSV File .
+In either case, FlexMaster exports only the data in the columns that you have selected.
+Search box Type a word or phrase that you want to search for, and then wait for a second or two.
 FlexMaster refreshes the page and displays devices with attributes that matched your search keyword or keyphrase.
 The matching attributes are highlighted in yellow.
 FlexMaster displays up to ten search results on each page.
 When your search generates more than ten results, use the left arrow and right arrow icons after the search box to display the previous page or next page, respectively.
 Save As View Use this section to save the search results as a device view.
 Refer to Search Using the ZD Search Criteria.